By Carla Olivo, USMC Spouse

 Where is the Pentagon?

 While you may hear people say they are PCSing to Washington D.C. for an assignment at the Pentagon, this unique building is actually located across the Potomac River in Arlington, Virginia.
 You’ve seen large bases and posts but when you park at the Pentagon, it gets tricky remembering your parking space among the 67 acres of parking lots, which accommodate over 8,700 vehicles.

 The Pentagon itself is indeed impressive.
-The concrete structure featuring seven floors, two below ground and five above, is the largest office building in the world, covering 34 acres.
-This is double the size of the Empire State Building.
+This concrete structure featuring seven floors, two below ground and five above, is the largest office building in the world, covering 34 acres.
+It is double the size of the Empire State Building.
 Nearly 30,000 military and civilian employees share 691 water fountains and 284 bathrooms.
 There are no elevators in the Pentagon.
 Ramps accommodate those moving from floor to floor.
 Pentagon tours are offered which are always a hit with out of town guests.

 Joint Base Anacostia–Bolling in Southeast Washington, D.C.

 Joint Base Andrews in Prince George’s County Maryland